 And its this type of information that sadly clouds the thought processes and one ends up not knowing who to believe.

 If there is still a partner to be won over, track down our cruising article called 'The seven deadly sins'.
-If they are offside from the beginning, you will struggle with a project of this size and worse still, getting them onside when the yacht is on the water.
+This is REALLY IMPORTANT.